emmastrand/EmmaStrand_Notebook/_posts/2022-01-14-KBay-Bleaching-Pairs-ITS2-Analysis-Pipeline.md

 Warning: [blastn] Examining 5 or more matches is recommended
 ```

 When trying to upload the metadata (symportal_load.sh) I got the following errors: `Data sheet: {} is in an unrecognised format.
 Please ensure that it is either in .xlsx or .csv format.`.
+I had the run path to the metadata file and once I fixed that the script ran.

+The first time I ran the 'run_analysis.sh' script, there was no output type profiles output..
+Data loading seemed to be complete because the pre- and post- med folders had seq abundance files.
+- I originally had the analyse # as 8 but in my slurm output file this number was 2 datasets.
+I changed this to 2 and ran the script again.
+I changed this number a couple of times (to 3 and 4) but that didn't work.
+- I tried the value 5.
+I realized I was looking at the wrong dataset #.
+I found this value at the very top of the output file, not the list of the analyses output at the bottom of the file.
+This worked!

 ## <a name="Scripts"></a> **Scripts**